rpm-software-management/createrepo_c/README.md

 - There are old metadata without checksum in the name too
 - (https://bugzilla.redhat.com/show_bug.cgi?id=836917)

+## Mergerepo_c
+### Default merge method
+- Original mergerepo included even packages with the same NVR by default
+- Mergerepo_c can be configured by --method option to specify how repositories should be merged.
+- Additionally its possible to use --all option to replicate original mergerepo behavior.

 ## Modifyrepo_c

 Modifyrepo_c is compatible with classical Modifyrepo except some misbehaviour: